 INDUSTRIAL DESIGN – WHAT IT IS

-- Researches who and how will use a particular product
+- Research who and will use a particular product and how

-- Sketches ideas of how the product will look and makes a concept of how it will work
+- Sketch ideas of how the product will look and make a concept of how it will work

-- Creates a 3D model of the product with computer software
+- Create a 3D model of the product with computer software

-- Examines the materials and production costs of the product
+- Examine the materials and production costs of the product

-- Collaborates with other experts to assess whether design concepts will meet reasonable price needs
+- Collaborate with other experts to assess whether design concepts will meet reasonable price needs

-- Evaluates the safety, appearance, and performance of the product to determine if the design is practical
+- Evaluate the safety, appearance, and performance of the product to determine if the design is practical

-- Manufactures or participates in the production of a product prototype for customers
+- Manufacture or participate in the production of a product prototype for customers

-Industrial designers often work with engineers, production professionals, and marketing specialists to optimize a product and determine if their models are feasible and potential.
-For example, industrial designers can work with market experts to develop plans to market new products.
+Industrial designers often work with engineers, production professionals, and marketing specialists to optimize a product and determine its feasibility and market potential.

-Workspaces of industrial designers often include drawing desks, meeting rooms for consultation with colleagues, computers, and other office equipment that is needed to draw models and communicate with clients.
-In addition to working in the office, it is extremely important for an industrial designer to visit design and testing centres, customer showrooms, homes or workplaces of clients and factories where the product is / will be manufactured.
-Only in this way they can best contribute to the development of a particular product.
+The workspace of industrial designers often includes drawing desks, meeting rooms, computers, and other office equipment needed to draw models and communicate with clients.
+In addition to working in the office, it is of the utmost importance for an industrial designer to visit design and testing centers, customer showrooms, homes, workplaces of clients, and factories where the product is/will be manufactured.
+Only so they can best contribute to the development of a particular product.

 INDUSTRIAL DESIGN FOR START-UPS

-During the industrial product design process for a start-up company, it is crucial that designers pay attention to costs (especially production cost) and that they research the needs of potential users.
-If a company want to launch a new product, that doesn’t mean that they know if customers will actually need it.
-When working with start-ups, it is very important for designers to find out why people use a particular product and what could attract new potential users and consequently enable the company to grow.
+Two crucial aspects during the industrial product design process for a start-up company are the costs (especially production costs) and the needs of potential users.
+When a company wants to launch a new product, they need to know whether customers will actually need it or not.
+When working with start-ups, designers must find out why people use a particular product, how they could attract new potential users, and, consequently, enable the company to grow.

-These rules, however, need to be followed everywhere.
-For example, if a company wants to instil a certain degree of calm in their product design, designers need to keep it minimalistic and in different ways constantly remind customers / users how calm their products are.
-Design depends on what the company wants to communicate to the potential user.
+For example, if a company wants to instill a certain degree of simplicity in their product design, designers need to keep a minimalist style.
+The design choice depends on what the company wants to communicate to the potential user.